knitzsche/ubuntu-core-docs/en/guides/go-to-production/advanced.md

 # Advanced Production Model

-The advanced production model supports a wide range of options and provides a rich set of cusomtize device, upgrade, and store functionality.
+The advanced production model supports a wide range of options and provides a rich set of customize device, upgrade, and store functionality.

 Highlights:

-* You define your own device type (your _model_):
+* Your our own _branded store_ your devices connect to
-    * A standard or customized kernel snap [link to kernel snap creation]
+* You own device type (your _model_):
-    * A customized gadget snap [link to reference/gadget.md] (required with a branded store)
+    * A standard or customized [kernel](../build-device/board-enablement.md) snap
-    * A factory image with extra snaps (which may not be publicly available)
+    * A customized [gadget](../build-device/gadget.md) snap (required with a branded store)
-* Your our own _branded store_ of snaps your devices connect to
+    * An image including extra snaps (which may available only through your branded store)
 * Additional features, such as _Update Control_ to manage when updates are published to your devices in the field

 The advanced go-to-production model involves a bit more up-front work than the simple model.
 But the end result is a highly manageable and customizable experience for your customers and your device ecosystem.